Call 765-204-1188

 What Are Some Alternatives to Aversion Therapy for Treating Addiction?

-There are several alternatives to aversion therapy, including cognitive-behavioral therapy, motivational interviewing, and medication-assisted treatment.
-These therapies focus on understanding and changing thought patterns, enhancing motivation for change, and using medications to manage withdrawal symptoms and cravings, offering a more holistic approach to addiction treatment.
+Some alternatives to aversion therapy include cognitive-behavioral therapy, motivational interviewing, and medication-assisted treatment.
+These behavioral therapies focus on understanding and changing thought patterns, enhancing motivation for change, and using medications to manage withdrawal symptoms and cravings, offering a more holistic approach to addiction treatment.

 Rubber band aversion therapy is a self-administered technique where a person wears a rubber band on their wrist and snaps it against their skin when they engage in an unwanted behavior or thought.
 It has been used to try to address various issues like obsessional thinking, compulsive acts, procrastination, and unwanted habits.